alexcartaz/CSV-to-PDF/README.md

 - `personnel.csv`
 - `jobcodes.csv`

 Then start the application.
 A console.log window should pop up providing messages about how far along the program is.
 If a person is in the Quickbooks report not listed in the personnel.csv, or if a jobcode is in the Quickbooks report that is not in the jobcodes.csv, specific error messages will be thrown so the user can update the files.
-All other error messages currently cause the program to crash and the console.log window to poof.
-Future scope includes making the error handling more robust.
+All other error messages *should* be caught in a try catch block, and a waitForUserInput function should allow the end user to see the error message before the program closes.

 ## Sample Output